The Insider Guide To Living In Malaga As An Expat

 Insider Tip: Learning Spanish earns great respect from the locals, known as Malagueños.

 In fact, Málaga is open to everyone.
-Wheelchair accessibility is city-wide, even taxis.
+Wheelchair accessibility is city-wide, even in taxis.

 Insider Tip: Málaga is a flat and well-maintained city.
 The paving is finished with a cobbling effect which helps provide traction for wheelchairs.